 The discoloration will happen when the roots are waterlogged.
 Your houseplant may have root rot, and if so, you will want to fix the issue sooner rather than later.
 The reason that jade plant leaves turn yellow, is that the plant is unable to suck up all the healthy nutrients it usually does!
 If you leave root rot for too long, you’ll eventually notice your jade plant’s leaves turning black and falling over.

-Although jade plant leaves turning yellow IS a sign of overwatering, there can also be other causes such as jade plant pests, diseases, underwatering, or temperature trauma.
+Although jade plant leaves turning yellow IS a sign of overwatering, there can also be other causes such as jade plant pests, scale, diseases, underwatering, or temperature trauma.
 You’ll need to get your thinking cap on and do some investigating to figure out the cause.